 on The Heart of Everything (2016)

 “A wonderful, memorable book – a tour-de-force.”
 (Frank McGuinness)

 “This novel will delight fans of Anne Tyler and Maggie O’Farrell… leaves you thinking about the characters long after the last page is turned.”
 (Sunday Independent)

 “There is an emotional truth and authentic irresolution to the novel that will satisfy even the most cynical reader.”
 (Sunday Business Post)

 “One to watch in Irish fiction.”
 (Stellar magazine)

 “Shines with intelligence and emotional insight.”
 (Eilís Ni Dhuibhne)

-“This impressive debut marks the writer out as a talent able to tell a complex story with intelligence and humour.”
+“A talent able to tell a complex story with intelligence and humour.”
 (Sunday Times)

 “She has wit, imagination and an understanding of human beings, which are the hallmark of the true novelist.”
 (Irish Times)